Detection and characterization of targets in complex media using fingerprint matrices

 { \textbf{Seeing into the scattering fog}}

-\rev{As we \corr{will show in the following}, the target's signatures can be made even more specific with respect to its environment by \alex{considering a generalized scattering invariant operator, $\hat{\mathbf{\Gamma}}=\mathbf{R}\times \mathbf{F}^{\dag}$, involving a more selective fingerprint matrix ${\mathbf{F}}$} (Supplementary Section~\ref{freebead}).} To that aim, different filters are applied to the \rev{reference} matrix $\mathbf{R}_0$ to build the \rev{matrix} $\mathbf{F}$ (Methods): (\textit{i}) A time filter in order to remove the specular echoes of the \rev{sphere}s~\cite{Thomas1994,Prada1998} (Eq.~\ref{specular_filter}, Supplementary Figure~\ref{ballistic_filter}); (\textit{ii}) An SVD filter \corr{to whiten} the signal subspace of $\mathbf{R}_0$ and cancelling its noise subspace (Eq.~\ref{finger}); (\textit{iii}) An angular filter in order to account for the limited size of the ultrasonic probe (Supplementary Figure~\ref{angular_filter}).
-This optimized \corr{fingerprint} operator $\mathbf{F}$ is then used to compute the likelihood maps of the 8 mm- and 10 mm-diameter \rev{sphere}s in the experimental configuration. \corr{To highlight the drastic improvement provided by our approach, we superimpose the corresponding} \alex{$\gamma$}-maps encoded in green and red, respectively, onto the confocal image in Fig.~\ref{result}\corr{, where} different cross-sections of the imaged volume are displayed\corr{:} While the confocal image is fully blurred by the multiple scattering fog, each likelihood map allows the unambiguous detection of each \rev{sphere}. \corr{We have thus successfully demonstrated that} the exponential decrease of the target echo \rev{(captured by $\mathcal{C}_I$ in} Eq.~\ref{ball}) is largely compensated by the gain $G$ (Eq.~\ref{G}) provided by the fingerprint operator.
+{As we {will show in the following}, the target's signatures can be made even more specific with respect to its environment by \alex{considering a generalized scattering invariant operator, $\hat{\mathbf{\Gamma}}=\mathbf{R}\times \mathbf{F}^{\dag}$, involving a more selective fingerprint matrix ${\mathbf{F}}$} (Supplementary Section~S2).} To that aim, different filters are applied to the {reference} matrix $\mathbf{R}_0$ to build the {matrix} $\mathbf{F}$ (Methods) \short{and make the response of the target more specific with respect to its environment.} This optimized {fingerprint} operator $\mathbf{F}$ is then used to compute the likelihood maps of the 8 mm- and 10 mm-diameter {sphere}s in the experimental configuration. {To highlight the drastic improvement provided by our approach, we superimpose the corresponding} \alex{$\gamma$}-maps encoded in green and red, respectively, onto the confocal image in Fig.~\ref{result}{, where} different cross-sections of the imaged volume are displayed{:} While the confocal image is fully blurred by the multiple scattering fog, each likelihood map allows the unambiguous detection of each {sphere}.

+{The scattering invariant operator tends to filter out the diffuse waves and select the paths that are insensitive to scattering, \textit{i.e.} paths that behave as if we were in free space~\cite{Pai2021} (among which the coherent ballistic paths).
+Even though these paths correspond to an extremely weak contribution to the total wave-field in the diffusive regime, the scattering-invariant operator allows us to leverage them for target detection.
+This is made possible by the complexity of the target signature: The weight of scattering-invariant paths is enhanced by the number of spatio-temporal degrees-of-freedom exhibited by the target echo (Eq.~\ref{G}). {Here, the strong contrast enhancement provided by the fingerprint operator partially relies on the strong impedance mismatch between the metal spheres and the granular suspension.
+Weaker enhancements are expected for softer materials.}}

+{In Supplementary Movie 2, we show how the scattering invariant operator can also work in a dynamic scenario where the target (sphere 1) sinks inside the vibrated dense granular suspension that then acts as quicksand.
+This experiment was already described in a previous work~\cite{Wildenberg2019} for a granular suspension of smaller glass beads (100 $\mu$m-diameter) that was almost transparent for ultrasound.
+Here, thanks to the fingerprint matrix concept, we are able to track the trajectory of the sphere in a much stronger scattering regime.} \\